Furqan859/e-commerce-website/README.md

   <li>Search Product</li>
   <li>Cart-icon with length of cart</li>
   <li>Click on Add to Cart the product add in cart</li>
+  <li>Count number of products add in cart</li>
-  <li>On duplicate products stop on if id is available then skip you can add quantity in cart page</li>
+  <li>On duplicate products stop on if id is available then skip.
+You can add quantity in cart page</li>
+  <li>In detail Page if you can open a detail page click on card image on every card image has detail page link</li>
+  <li>In detail page send params dynamic product id </li>
   <li>You can add product till the stock is available if the quantity is equal to the stock the increment button style is none</li>
   <p>Every product price and selected quantity are multiply and get a total product price and add discount on total price then add delivery charges and get a Grand Total </p>